 - Death by Falling Over: Consuela, one of Tommy Locke's hookers in the episode "Angel", dies when he causes her to fall and strike her head on the base of a table.

-- Driven to Suicide: Professional assassin Wolfe Bardett, in the episode "Reluctant Hero", chooses to leap off a building to his death, rather than be captured by the cops.
+- Driven to Suicide: Professional assassin Wolfe Bardett (Jack Colvin), in the episode "Reluctant Hero", chooses to leap off a building to his death, rather than be captured by the cops.

 - Healthcare Motivation: Veteran cop Andy Page, in the episode "Legacy of Death", is partnered first with Mike and then with Chris.
 He puts himself in dangerous situations, hoping to get killed in the line of duty so his wife can get a huge insurance payout and his pension and pay for their son's heart operation.

-- Impersonating an Officer: Don Richardson, a police academy dropout, takes to posing as a cop to shake down honest businessmen, in the episode "Dead, Like a Lost Dream".
+- Impersonating an Officer: Don Richardson, a police academy reject, takes to posing as a cop to murder the upcoming graduating class of police rookies that he feels are too lenient for his rigid way of law enforcement, in the episode "Dead, Like a Lost Dream".

 - Rawlins in "Dead Heat" poses as a cop to gain access to a closed shopping center he and his cronies plan to rob.

 - It's Personal: Pete McCall, in the episode "Vendetta", is a cop who returns to duty after a ten-year absence where he was forced to go on pension due to being critically wounded in the line of duty.
 He claims he's returning because he misses the action, but his real motivation is to find and kill the man who shot him all those years ago and stole ten years from his life.

 - Old Cop, Young Cop: Mike is often teamed with older, more experienced officers on patrol, including Ryker in the episode "The Old Neighborhood".